joonaspaakko/Image-Framer-jquery-plugin/README.md

-# Image Framer jquery plugn

 ![Image Framer](Image-Framer.jpg)

+# Image Framer jquery plugin

 Image Framer is very simple jQuery plugin that wraps your images inside a frame. _Actually, despite the name, you can frame any element._